numencode/docs/installation.md

 - XML PHP Extension

 <a name="installing-numencode-cms"></a>
-### Installing Numencode CMS
+### Installing Numencode CMS in 3 steps

 Numencode CMS utilizes [Composer](https://getcomposer.org) to manage its dependencies.
 So, before using it, make sure you have Composer installed on your machine.
-Numencode CMS also requires a database (e.g. MySQL) for it to work, so prepare an empty database with associeated username and password before installation.
+Numencode CMS also requires a database (e.g. MySQL) for it to work, so prepare an empty database with associated username and password before installation.

 #### Step 1